analogjedi/AppleWatch_ML_PredictAndData/README.md

 Then paste that output into the input.csv file

-Next change the url paths in SplitCSV.java so that it accesses your files in the correct directory If that is done properly the console will output the number of files that have been created and will place them in the directory you specifed
+Next change the url paths in SplitCSV.java so that it accesses your files in the correct directory.
+Run SplitCSV.java If that is done properly the console will output the number of files that have been created and will place them in the directory you specifed

 After that take the training set folder that has sub folder(classes) which each have csv files within them, and drag that into your activity classifer through the createML app on mac that is offered once you have XCode installed